 For the second time in four months, a man has been shot dead by Chico police.

 An officer fired his weapon at the unidentified white man inside Mid Valley Title and Escrow in the 600 block of Main Street in downtown Chico shortly after 10:30 p.m.
 Sunday.

 According to Chico police Lt.
-Billy Aldridge, a man had wounded two police officers and a private security guard with a knife.
+Billy Aldridge, a man had wounded two police officers and a private security guard with an undisclosed weapon.
 The officers were treated and released at Enloe Medical Center, while the guard received a “significant” wound.